 Maa Jwala Ji

 At the auspicious place of Maa Jwalaji Temple, Maa Bhagwati is present in the form of a paawan Jyoti instead of the regular form of Pindi as other Shaktipeethas.
-In the Kangra District of Himachal Pradesh, amidst the mountains, in the beautiful Kangra Valley, is the famous Jwalaji Temple.
+In the Kangra District of Himachal Pradesh, amidst the mountains, in the beautiful Jwalamukhi town and Kangra Valley, is the famous Jwalaji Temple.
 A place where you could like to reside forever.
+Jwalaji or Jwalamukhi Temple is one of the most ancient temple.
 It is over here, that Maa's paawan Jyoti lights up naturally through the natural rock walls adjacent to the mountains and worshipped in the form of 9 Jyotis.
 The Jyoti can be seen at various places in Maa Jwala Ji Temple and it is constantly running over the past many decades.
 A profound belief is that just with the darshan of Maa Jwala, your wishes get fulfilled and you can get Moksha too.
 Visiting this teerth sthan (pilgrimage) sets you off pain and sins.
 People believe in taking the flame from these auspicious jyoti's to their places and get mundan's of their children done at this temple.

 9 Jyoti's Jwalaji